Transfer learning with affine model transformation: Introduction

 In this study, we focus on supervised TL settings.
-In particular, we deal with settings where, given feature representations obtained from training in the source domain, we use samples from the target domain to model and estimate their shift to the target.
-This procedure is called hypothesis transfer learning (HTL); several methods have been proposed, such as using a linear transformation function \citep{kuzborskij2013stability, kuzborskij2017fast} or considering a general class of continuous transformation functions \citep{du2017hypothesis}.
+In particular, we deal with settings where, given feature representations obtained from training in the source domain, we use samples from the target domain to model and estimate the domain shift to the target.
+This procedure is called hypothesis transfer learning (HTL); several methods have been proposed, such as using a linear transformation function \citep{kuzborskij2013stability, kuzborskij2017fast} and considering a general class of continuous transformation functions \citep{du2017hypothesis}.
 If the transformation function appropriately captures the functional relationship between the source and target domains, only the domain-specific factors need to be additionally learned, which can be done efficiently even with a limited sample size.
 In other words, the performance of HTL depends strongly on whether the transformation function appropriately represents the cross-domain shift.
 However, the general methodology for modeling and estimating such domain shifts has been less studied.

-This study develops a TL methodology to estimate cross-domain shifts and domain-specific factors simultaneously and separately using given target samples.
-The HTL framework we employ considers two different transformation functions: one to represent and estimate domain-specific factors and the other to adapt them to the target domain in combination with the source features.
-For these transformation functions, we derive a class of theoretically optimal transformation functions based on the assumptions of invertibility and differentiability as well as consistency, i.e., that the optimal predictor remains unchanged through the two transformations.
-The resulting function class takes the form of an affine coupling $g_1 + g_2 \cdot g_3$ of three functions $g_1, g_2$ and $g_3$, where the cross-domain shift is represented by the functions $g_1$ and $g_2$, and the domain-specific factors are represented by $g_3$.
+This study derives a theoretically optimal class of supervised TL that minimizes the expected $\ell_2$ loss function of the HTL.
+The resulting function class takes the form of an affine coupling $g_1(\bmfs) + g_2(\bmfs) \cdot g_3(\bmx)$ of three functions $g_1, g_2$ and $g_3$, where the shift from a given source feature $f_s$ to the target domain is represented by the functions $g_1$ and $g_2$, and the domain-specific factors are represented by $g_3(\bmx)$ for any given input $\bmx$.
 These functions can be estimated simultaneously using conventional supervised learning algorithms such as kernel methods or deep neural networks.
 Hereafter, we refer to this framework as the \textit{affine model transfer}.
+As described later, we can formulate a wide variety of TL algorithms within the affine model transfer, including the widely used neural feature extractors, offset and scale HTLs \citep{kuzborskij2013stability, kuzborskij2017fast, du2017hypothesis}, and Bayesian TL \citep{Minami2021AGC}.
+We clarify theoretical properties of the affine model transfer such as generalization error and excess risk.